 Italy was hit hard by the pandemic, and you can follow updates about its plans for emerging from Europe’s longest lockdown at the website of the U.S. embassy in Rome.
 We’re relieved that Italy specialist Maria Gabriella Landers is allowing travelers to change their dates up until one month before departure, with all payments you’ve made applied to the new travel dates.

 Sicily has half the population of Lombardy (the region of northern Italy that was worst hit by COVID-19) but to date has seen fewer than 5% as many cases.
-(You may have heard about a possible subsidy for travelers to Sicily that was leaked to the press; the scheme has yet to be approved or funded by Rome, and many more questions than answers remain on how it would be distributed, if approved.)
-You can plan a 2020 trip with Sicily specialists Marcello Baglioni and Matteo Rota without putting any money down until 30 days before the trip.
-If you decide to postpone your trip within those 30 days, 100% of your payments will be transferred to your new dates.
-For 2021, Marcello and Matteo will work with you to find an arrangement you’re comfortable with.
+You can plan a 2021 trip with Sicily specialists Marcello Baglioni and Matteo Rota and confirm your arrangements with a 25% deposit; final payment is due 30 days before your arrival.
+If you decide to postpone your trip, 100% of your payments will be transferred to your new dates.

 While the borders aren’t yet open, Jordan is easing out of a strict lockdown that has so far kept the country’s case count under 1,000.
 If you’re ready to plan a trip with Jordan specialist Jonny Bealby before August 2020, your arrangements can be confirmed with just a $50 deposit.
 (For trips booked after July 31, the deposit will be 30% of the trip cost.)
 Your final payment isn’t due until your destination meets a number of criteria regarding COVID-19 restrictions, airline service, and safety.
 If those criteria aren’t met by 30 days prior to departure, or if your destination becomes nonviable after your final payment, you will get your choice of either a full refund or a travel credit.